With Caroline Priebe, Founder of the Center for the

 The company also offers workshops and training programs (such as their Sustainable Leadership Masterclass—read more below) to educate socially responsible entrepreneurs and optimize the work of design, development, and production teams.

 Caroline Priebe started her career in the fashion industry at DKNY.
 Upon discovering Lynda Grose and her work creating Esprit’s E-Collection (known as the first corporate sustainable fashion collection) and being inspired by Grose’s passion and vision, Caroline went to join her mentor and began studying sustainable fashion at California College of the Arts in San Francisco.

-After attending a farm tour that highlighted the differences between conventional and organic cotton production practices and the impacts of those practices, she committed herself to the advancement of sustainable fashion, working for several companies as a designer and a sustainability and product design strategist, even creating her own fashion collection, ULURU.
-Caroline then moved on to a career in education and began teaching zero-waste and circular design methods at the Parson School of Design.
+After attending a farm tour that highlighted the differences between conventional and organic cotton production practices and the impacts of those practices, she committed herself to the advancement of sustainable fashion, working for several companies as a designer and a sustainability and product design strategist She even went on to create her own fashion collection, ULURU.
+Caroline eventually moved on to a career in education and began teaching zero-waste and circular design methods at the Parson School of Design.

 Drawing upon her experience in the fashion industry and the classroom, she most recently founded the CAGM with the aim of educating, training, and inspiring fashion leaders to progress the circular fashion movement through conscious business.
 She also acts as the sustainability editor of Display Copy, a fashion publication that highlights thrifted, found, recycled, and upcycled items.

 “So, whatever you do, make it count and make it rooted in beauty, justice, and sustainability”—Caroline Priebe

 Embarking on the journey of purpose-driven entrepreneurship can be a daunting endeavor, especially within the fashion industry.
 Again, as a fashion designer, you are situated in an industry connected to so many sub-industries and partners.
 You will not only need to navigate your business through these multiple channels but also at a higher level of responsibility.